 Every mom can be kind; feisty moms, quiet moms, loud moms, all moms.
-Kindness doesn’t mean being wimpy; it means choosing our words and actions carefully, with the thought of doing good for our children in the forefront of our minds.
+Kindness doesn’t mean being wimpy.
+It means choosing our words and actions carefully, with the thought of doing good for our children at the forefront of our minds.
 We think you’ve got it in you to be a kind mom.
 Here are 5 things you can do to start being kinder to your kids today.

 1. Yell less.

 Let’s face it!
 When we scream at our kids, we basically throw kindness out the window.
 Yes, there is a time to yell at your children—like when the house is on fire or they forgot their backpack and you need to get their attention before they climb on the bus, but most of our communication can be conveyed just as effectively without yelling.

 Kindness is all about showing consideration to others.
 So when trying to be a kind mom, we need to be considerate of our children.
 That doesn’t mean we say yes to their every whim or wait on them hand and foot.
 It means we consider them and their feelings as we make decisions that will affect them.
 We consider where they are emotionally and respond to the needs we recognize.